|ID||Michel: 4266-4267 Scott: 3410-3411 Stanley Gibbons: 4163-4164 Yvert: 3433-3434 UPU: N/A Category: An|

 Hungarian National Museum on stamp from 1954, issued in set of 3 values "5 years of Constitution".

-The stamp of 30 F depicted reconstruction of
+The stamp of 30 F depicting reconstruction of

 prehistoric man, probably Cro Magnon and stone tool found at cave